-Residents will need to compost bin and to line it with a yard waste bag, available for $1.65 at a variety of stores in North Liberty.
+Residents will need to acquire a compost bin from City Hall for a $25 refundable deposit and line it with a yard waste bag, available for $1.65 at a variety of stores in North Liberty.
 Place the bin at your curb on collection day.
-To sign up, contact City Hall at (319) 626-5700 or email@example.com.
+To sign up, contact City Hall at (319) 626-5700 or firstname.lastname@example.org.

 Compostable items include all food waste, such as:

 - Meat (raw or cooked, including bones) and seafood (raw or cooked, including shells)

 - Grains, bread and baked goods

 - Dairy, eggs, coffee grounds and filters